-Given that Americans suffer more mental disorders than any other people on the planet, doesn’t it make sense that our political system has become mentally ill too?
+Given that Americans suffer more mental illness than any other people on the planet, it makes sense that our political system has fallen mentally ill too.

-The list of mental illnesses is almost as long as the list of our chronic diseases.
+The list of our mental illnesses is almost as long as the list of our chronic diseases.
 Americans suffer from schizophrenia, paranoia, bipolar disorder, borderline personality disorder, depression, dysthymia; anxiety disorders including generalized anxiety disorder, social phobia, agoraphobia, and obsessive-compulsive disorder (OCD); substance abuse; and impulse control disorders like attention deficit/hyperactivity disorder.
-On top of all that, we suffer alarming rates of Alzheimer’s disease, Parkinson’s and dementia.
+On top of all that, we suffer alarming rates of dementia—whether general dementia, Alzheimer’s dementia, or Parkinson’s dementia.

-The pharmaceutical industry has responded to the mental illness epidemic as an opportunity for market expansion for psychopharmacological drugs, and so has not only tolerated it, but also helped to engineer it by focusing resources on proliferating diagnoses and treatments, rather than prevention.
-Now, one long delay after another, we are experiencing the ill consequences of treating symptoms without healing causes for decades and decades is showing an ugly face.
-In politics, as in schools, American ‘cray-cray’ has come home to roost.
-Is anyone surprised?
-Did we think we could tolerate, and even profit from, an epidemic of mental illnesses without real consequences that would affect our longterm sustainability as a culture?
+The pharmaceutical industry has responded to the mental illness epidemic as an opportunity for market expansion for psychopharmacological drugs, and so has not only tolerated it, but also helped to engineer it by funneling resources to diagnoses and treatments, rather than prevention.
+Now, one long delay after another, we are experiencing the ill consequences of treating symptoms without healing causes for decades and decades.
+In politics, in homes, in schools, mental illness has come home to roost.
+Is anyone really surprised?
+Did we think we could tolerate, and even profit from, an epidemic of mental illnesses without creating real consequences that would affect our longterm sustainability as a society, and as a culture?

 Our health care system is chronically sick.
 The divorced American family is ailing.
 Why should anyone be surprised that our political body has become ill as well.
 America is going off the deep end because Americans are going off the deep end.
-And the world is watching in disbelief.

 Dementia in the White House

-When it comes to chronic illness, avoiding and delaying the inevitable healing crisis doesn’t help.
+When it comes to chronic degenerative neurological illnesses, avoiding and delaying the inevitable healing crisis doesn’t help.
 It only makes things worse.
-President Trump, unlike Reagan, is a demagogue.
-A demagogue is a political leader who appeals to popular desires and prejudices rather than rational argument, making false claims and promises in order to gain power, while appearing to champion the cause of the common people.
-And like most demagogues, President Trump understands how to use the media to garner power and confuse the public.
-Whereas Hitler, Mussolini and Franco took to the radio to broadcast insane ideas to the masses, Trump uses Twitter and TV to tweet and broadcast his crazy ideas into a right-wing populist movement that’s headed for mass destruction.
+President Trump, unlike Reagan, is a demagogue—a political leader who appeals to popular desires and prejudices rather than rational argument, making false claims and promises in order to gain power, while appearing to champion the cause of the common people.
+And like most demagogues, President Trump understands how to use the media to garner power and confuse the public, by taking to Twitter and TV to tweet and broadcast illogical ideas and half-baked impulses into public discourse about the most urgent political issues of our time.

 What can sane Americans do about a president who is losing possession of his mind?
-Do what you have to do to stay sane and speak up.
-In other words, be well.
+Do what you have to do to be well.
 Because the problem isn’t just that Americans have a president with signs of dementia, again.
 The problem is that millions of Americans are losing their grip on reality as they become more and more mentally and physically ill.
 Because they’re both connected.
-There’s only one fix to that problem.
-And that’s to culture more mental and physical health and wellbeing.
-Starting with your Self.
-And starting with better Care of the Self—from your emotional body to your physical body and, yes, to your mental body and the political body too.
+There’s only one real longterm fix to our problem.
+That’s to culture more mental and physical health and wellbeing.
+Starting with better Care of the Self—from your emotional body to your physical body and, yes, to your mental body and the political body too.

-Maybe it’s time to stop gaming democracy like it’s a video game, or reality TV show, or hedge fund short sale.
+It’s crazy to game democracy like it’s a reality TV show, video game or hedge fund short sale.
 American democracy is a living political ecosystem that reflects the state of our collective neurobiology.
-Democracy is a living intelligence—a network of affective responses to environmental changes and a system of delicate checks and balances that has to be sustained.
+Democracy is a living intelligence—a network of affective responses to environmental changes and a system of delicate neurochemical checks and balances that has to be sustained.
 It has to be nurtured and cared for.
 As such, it can’t be bullied.
 It can’t be hedged.
 And it can’t be lied to and manipulated with green-washed marketing campaigns and another about-to-burst bubble and banking scandal (this time with Russian banks).
 In other words, it can’t be insane—lost in paranoid fantasies, demented illusions, megalomaniacal narcissism, manic aggrandizements and schizoid breaks with reality.

-Because democracy only works if it’s healthy.
-And to make it healthy, more Americans need to be well.
+Because democracy only works if it’s sane.
+And to be sane, we have to be healthy.